MagonxESP/block-autoload/README.md

 - Using block class properties as template variables
 - Compatibility with the wordpress block api (defined in current version but does nothing)
 - Compatibility with Twig templates (using Timber plugin)
-- Possibility to alter the render output via events (overriding class defined abstract methods)
+- Possibility to alter the render output with wordpress filters